coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

-Negative levels remain for 24 hours or until removed with a spell, such as *restoration.* After 24 hours, the afflicted creature must attempt a Fortitude save (DC 10 + 1/2 attacker's HD + attacker's Cha modifier).
+Negative levels remain for 24 hours or until removed with a spell, such as *restoration.* After 24 hours, the afflicted creature must attempt a Fortitude save (DC 10 + 1/2 attacker’s HD + attacker’s Cha modifier).
-(The DC is provided in the attacker's description.)
+(The DC is provided in the attacker’s description.)
 If the saving throw succeeds, the negative level goes away with no harm to the creature.
 The afflicted creature makes a separate saving throw for each negative level it has gained.
-If the save fails, the negative level goes away, but the creature's level is also reduced by one.
+If the save fails, the negative level goes away, but the creature’s level is also reduced by one.

 A character with negative levels at least equal to her current level, or drained below 1st level, is instantly slain.
 Depending on the creature